sio/router-throughput-test/README.md

 #### LAN side

-This device always stays connected to LAN port of the router, there should be physical actions involving this device or its Ethernet cable.
+This device always stays connected to LAN port of the router, there should be no physical actions involving this device or its Ethernet cable.

 Before replacing WAN connection with our fake ISP device: